vdighe/project-2/README.md

 *Vaishali Dighe-Phanse*

 ### Issues, Resolutions and Future Enhancements
 #### Have used a DatePicker from Materialize design for selecting date.
-However, conversion of DB date and DatePicker date was a bit tricky so due to lack of time, wasn't able to apply for updates.
+However, conversion of DB date and DatePicker date was a bit tricky so due to lack of time, wasn't able to use for the updates.
 #### A dashboard to show the daily/weekly/monthly activities to drill down on the statistics using Cube js or Pusher.